Chief-Github/dot_files-public/README.md

 I made this repository for two main reasons:
 * To learn more about Git and GitHub.
-* To make it easy for my dad to download and try out my configs!
+* To make it easy for my dad (and you!) to download and try out my configs!

 ## My Setup
 * **OS**: Arch Linux